gnss-sdr/gnss-sdr/README.md

 will remove the content of previously-generated documentation.

-GNSS-SDR comes with a library with some specific Vector-Optimized Library of Kernels (VOLK) and a profiler that will build a config file for the best SIMD architecture for your processor.
-Run ``volk_gnsssdr_profile`` that is installed into $PREFIX/bin.
+GNSS-SDR comes with a library which is a module of the Vector-Optimized Library of Kernels (so called [VOLK_GNSSSDR](./src/algorithms/libs/volk_gnsssdr_module/volk_gnsssdr/README.md)) and a profiler that will build a config file for the best SIMD architecture for your processor.
+Run ```volk_gnsssdr_profile``` that is installed into ```$PREFIX/bin```.
 This program tests all known VOLK kernels for each architecture supported by the processor.
-When finished, it will write to $HOME/.volk_gnsssdr/volk_gnsssdr_config the best architecture for the VOLK function.
+When finished, it will write to ```$HOME/.volk_gnsssdr/volk_gnsssdr_config``` the best architecture for the VOLK function.
 This file is read when using a function to know the best version of the function to execute.
-It mimics GNU Radio's VOLK library, so if you still have not run ```volk_profile```, this is a good moment to do so.
+It mimics GNU Radio's [VOLK](http://libvolk.org/) library, so if you still have not run ```volk_profile```, this is a good moment to do so.